Segurazo review: is it a virus?

-The distribution of this potentially unwanted program started to rise in July 2019, therefore more and more users complain about it on various Internet forums such as Reddit.
+The distribution of Segurazo Antivirus started to rise in July 2019, therefore more and more users complain about it on various Internet forums such as Reddit.

 |Common problems||The software uninstaller leaves components and reinstalls itself later|